 Moreover, everything about engagement design should be intuitive and user-friendly, working together to facilitate a common goal: reinforcing to the potential customer how your product or service will benefit their business.
 In order for your engagements to standout, you can utilize accent walls to direct customer traffic to specific areas of your exhibit.
 Accent lighting is also a great way to capture your audience’s attention and guide them toward a designated area of your exhibit.
 In-laid carpet or other flooring options with a path through the exhibit defined by two different colors also will lead visitors in the direction you want them to go.

-Because the human nose has hundreds more receptors than the eyes and ears, don’t forget the power of scent.
+Because the human nose has hundreds of more receptors than the eyes and ears, don’t forget the power of scent.
 For example, if your booth design has an engagement related to hospitality, consider embedding and dispensing aromas from the kitchen to capture the attention of attendees walking the trade show floor.
 By focusing on the sensory connection between the potential customer and your booth design, you are creating and strengthening the unique relationship between your brand and booth visitors.

 The goal of any engagement is to get people connecting with your brand.
 Using unique signage, fabrics and new textures can help create an aesthetically pleasing and zoned engagement, providing an exceptional experience for event attendees.